ronnyml/snowplow-wiki/technical-documentation/1a-trackers/python-tracker/Python-Tracker.md

 [**HOME**](Home) > [**SNOWPLOW TECHNICAL DOCUMENTATION**](Snowplow technical documentation) > [**Trackers**](trackers) > Python Tracker

-**Warning: this documentation is for a version of the Tracker which has not yet been released.**

 *This page refers to version 0.7.0 of the Snowplow Python Tracker, which is the latest version.
 Documentation for earlier versions is available:*

 *[Version 0.2][python-0.2]*